Castles of the classroom

 All resource publishers want to give you the tools to deliver successful lessons.
 Unfortunately, too many providers cannot tell you about the pedagogy underpinning them.

-Having spent 6 years leading teacher training in ICT and Computer Science at the University of Gloucestershire, plus twenty years in the classroom, Craig and Dave have developed a pedagogical confidence in their teaching.
+Having spent 6 years leading teacher training in ICT and Computer Science at the University of Gloucestershire, plus thirty years in the classroom, Craig and Dave have developed a pedagogical confidence in their teaching.
 Not every teacher will agree with our thinking or approaches, but we have thought very carefully about HOW we teach and WHY we teach in particular ways.
 Too often teachers are preoccupied with WHAT they are teaching without underpinning their methodologies by asking themselves why they deliver lessons the way they do.
 This leaves you vulnerable, not just to underperformance of students, but criticism from those observing your lessons if you just use resources without questioning how you should be using them.
 CraignDave was borne out of a desire to be reflective.
 To thrash ideas around between two Heads of Department in different schools, challenging each other to teach the best possible lessons.
 Asking, “why do you deliver this in that way?”
 It caused us to take a step back and ask ourselves, “what is the point of the lesson?”

 It is important for any teacher delivering lessons with CraignDave resources to understand the sound pedagogy behind them.
 We defend this pedagogy ruthlessly against attack and evidence it with what students themselves say about our lessons and the results they achieve.
 We call this our “castle of the classroom”.
 To be defended and fought for against those who apply initiatives and educational buzz words without thinking deeply enough about what you are trying to achieve in the classroom.
 Even Ofsted themselves have come around to this way of thinking.
 It is no longer about a perceived way to teach, but whether what you do is successful or not.